tektoncd/pipeline/docs/pipeline-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Results from Resources built during the TaskRun. currently includes
+<p>Results from Resources built during the TaskRun.
-the digest of build container images</p>
+This is tomb-stoned along with the removal of pipelineResources
+Deprecated: this field is not populated and is preserved only for backwards compatibility</p>
 </td>
 </tr>
 <tr>